Digoxin is usually taken once a day in the morning.

 Your doctor will occasionally ask you to have some blood tests.

-If you start vomiting, develop diarrhoea, get blurred/yellow vision, or become dizzy, you should contact your doctor for advice.
+If you start being sick (vomiting), develop diarrhoea, get blurred/yellow vision, or become dizzy, you should contact your doctor for advice.

 |Type of medicine||A cardiac glycoside|